notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`version`**(*string*): This REQUIRED property is the version of the trust policy.
 The supported value is `1.0`.
 - **`trustPolicies`**(*string-array of objects map*): This REQUIRED property represents a collection of trust policies.
   - **`name`**(*string*): The name of the trust policy.
-  - **`scope`**(*array of string*): The scope determines which trust policy is applicable for a given artifact.
-The scope field supports array of prefix-based filtering on registry-name/namespace+repository-name.
-For an artifact, if there is no applicable trust policy, then signature evaluation must be skipped.
-Please see [Scope Constraints](#scope_constraints) for more details.
+  - **`scope`**(*string*): The scope determines which trust policy is applicable for the given artifact.
+The scope field supports filtering based on repository URI `${registry-name}/${namespace}/${repository-name}` using either repository URI or namespace.
+For an artifact, if there is no applicable trust policy then the signature evaluation MUST be skipped, this is required to support the gradual rollout of signature validation.
   - **`trustStores`**(*array of strings*): This REQUIRED property specifies a list of names of trust stores that the user trusts.
   - **`expiryValidations`**(*object*): This REQUIRED property represents a collection of artifact expiry-related validations.
   - **`signatureExpiry`**(*string*): This REQUIRED property specifies what implementation must do if the signature is expired.
 Supported values are `enforce` and `warn`.